 If you want to learn how to touch type instead of hunt and peck, or if you simply want to improve your typing speed and accuracy, these websites can help you learn to type with lessons, practices, and games.

 Learning how to type without looking at the keyboard might seem daunting, but good online typing programs can make quick work of the process and throw in some fun along the way.
 The best learn-to-type websites ensure lessons are balanced and well-paced, so you only learn a few new keys at a time and won’t get overwhelmed.
-They will also offer plenty of ways to practice, review, and test yourself on keys you’ve learned, be it through basic typing practices or fun typing games, and you’ll gradually improve your accuracy and speed.
+These sites will also offer plenty of ways to practice, review, and test yourself on keys you’ve learned through basic typing practices or fun typing games.
+They’ll help you gradually improve your accuracy and speed.

 Typing.com (Free) makes it easy to jump in and start learning how to type, with lessons for beginner, intermediate, and advanced typists.
 The website doesn’t require you to have an account to take lessons, but signing up for a free account is recommended, as it allows you to save your progress and track important metrics like your accuracy, speed, and note keys you’re struggling with.
 The site does a terrific job tracking all possible metrics thoroughly and makes it easy for you to review them whenever you want to monitor your progress.